 To add an element, x, to the hash table, we first check if the length of t needs to be increased and, if so, we grow t.
-With this out of the way we hash x to get an integer, i, in the range $\{0,...,t.length-1\}$ , and we append x to the list t[i]:
+With this out of the way we hash x to get an integer, i, in the range $\{0, \ldots, \text{length}(t) - 1\}$, and we append x to the list t[i]:

-'''

-chainedHashTable

-bool add(T x) {

-if (find(x) != null) return false;
+if find(x) \neq nil then return false

-if (n+1 > t.length) resize();
+if n + 1 > length(t) then resize()

-t[hash(x)].add(x);

-n++;

-return true;

-}

-'''
+t[hash(x)].append(x)

 Growing the table, if necessary, involves doubling the length of t and reinserting all elements into the new table.
-This strategy is exactly the same as the one used in the implementation of ArrayStack and the same result applies: The cost of growing is only constant when amortized over a sequence of insertions (see Lemma 2.1 on page 34).
+This strategy is exactly the same as the one used in the implementation of ArrayStack and the same result applies: The cost of growing is only constant when amortized over a sequence of insertions (see Lemma 2.1 on page 35).